-The proposed rule changes the heating oil exemption by eliminating the release reporting requirement for UST systems storing heating oil over 1,100 gallons.
+The rule amendments change the heating oil exemption by eliminating the release reporting requirement for UST systems storing heating oil over 1,100 gallons.
 Such systems are currently subject to the release reporting provisions of the UST rule.
-The requirement was eliminated since such systems must also be reported under the Model Toxics Control Act (MTCA) cleanup regulations (WAC 173-340-300(2)) and this would eliminate duplicative requirements.
+The requirement was eliminated since such systems must also be reported under the Model Toxics Control Act (MTCA) cleanup regulations (WAC 173-340-300(2)) and this will eliminate duplicative requirements.

-We are also proposing changes to the requirement for maintaining installation records for partially excluded tanks to bring them in line with requirements for tanks that are currently regulated.
+We are also changing the requirement for maintaining installation records for partially excluded tanks to bring them in line with requirements for tanks that are currently regulated.
 The end result will be the same requirement for all tanks regulated by this rule.

-The proposed rule changes eliminate tank fees that were never collected between the time the tank was closed and the cleanup yet to be completed.
+The rule amendments eliminate tank fees that were never collected between the time the tank was closed and the cleanup yet to be completed.